GluuFederation/docs-ce-prod/3.1.2/source/user-management/scim2.md

 !!!Note
     This section requires basic knowledge of HTTP at programming or scripting (eg. bash) level.

-The **client_credentials** grant chosen in the previous step allows us to obtain a token very easily: we just need to make a POST to the token endpoint of the authorization server (Gluu server) passing the recently-created client credentials.
-Just do the following:
+The **client_credentials** grant chosen allows us to obtain a token very easily: just make a POST to the token endpoint passing the recently-created client credentials.
+Do the following:

 - Locate the token endpoint of Gluu server: visit `https://<your-gluu-host>/.well-known/openid-configuration` and search the property labeled **token_endpoint**